wuyiting0206/fitness-app-user-satisfaction-analysis/README.md

 1. What app characteristics are associated with higher ratings in fitness apps?
 2. What themes appear most often in positive user reviews?
-3. What complaints appear most often in negative user reviews?

 ## Data Sources
 This project uses publicly available datasets from Kaggle: